Demographics, Immigration and Future Economic Growth of the United States

 SUMMARY

-With labor force growth rates falling and productivity not increasing, the labor force aging, and legal immigration restricted, long-term U.S. economic growth rates may be lower in the future – below 2% - than in the 1950-2020 period.
+With labor force growth rates falling and productivity not increasing, the labor force aging, and legal immigration restricted, long-term U.S. economic growth rates may be lower in the future – below 2% - than currently.
 Increases in per capita income will depend on productivity increases from new technology, including the widespread application of robotics, new business software, artificial intelligence, and technology developed in the future.
+It is too early to predict what the long-run impact of artificial intelligence will be on economic growth and employment.

 SOURCES: